 The shoulder season has traditionally been the autumn months of March and April and then the spring months from September through until early summer - around mid December.
 In recent years, more international visitors have arrived in March than previously which has pushed up demand and therefore rates in late summer.

-While April rates are typically lower than March, they are highly dependent on the timing of Easter as a lot of Kiwis and Australians travel over the Easter holiday.
+While April rates are typically lower than March, they are highly dependent on the timing of Easter as a lot of Kiwis and Australians travel over the Easter holiday (check out fun things to do in New Zealand during this period here).

 You can expect fairly settled weather in spring and autumn and the chances of balmy weather are still pretty high so the shoulder season can mean great value for motorhome rentals.